l29ah/muesli/README.md

   * synthesized by body in small amounts
   * i didn't observe the signs of deficiency myself although being low on it for like the whole life; tried refilling it with eggs for two weeks, didn't notice anything interesting
 * Polyunsaturated fatty acids
+  * The oil should be unrefined, since refining converts some PUFAs into trans-isomeres.
   * https://www.sciencedirect.com/science/article/pii/S016378271300057X
   * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4179179/
   * n-3